billy-enrizky/Smart-AIR/README.md

 - Triage escalations

 ### NotificationManager
-Manages FCM push notifications to parents.
+Manages in-app notifications stored in Firebase Realtime Database for parents.

 ### ChartComponent
 Shared component for generating charts (line, bar, pie) used in reports and dashboards.